GrzegorzMika/openvpn_exporter/README.md

         Address to listen on for web interface and telemetry. (default ":9176") -web.telemetry-path string
-        Path under which to expose metrics. (default "/metrics")
+        Path under which to expose metrics. (default "/metrics") -openvpn.version string
+         Version of the OpenVPN which is used.
+Currently 2.3 and 2.4 are supported. (default "2.3")
 ```

 E.g: